xhailey/big-data-processing-toolbox/README.md

 <span style="color:blue">**Deploy Sonarqube**</span>

-The Sonarqube Helm chart produces one service and one deployment.
+The Sonarqube Helm chart produces one configMap, one service and one deployment.

     helm install sonar helm/sonarqube